Metric growth dynamics in Liouville quantum gravity: Boundary localization and invariance

 \section{Boundary localization and invariance}

-In \ref{sec:invariance-general-metric}, we write an invariance condition for a general LQG metric or rather in the framework considered in the previous section.
+In \ref{sec:invariance-general-metric}, we write a formal invariance condition for a general LQG metric or, more generally in the framework considered in the previous section.
 Then, in \ref{sec:discussion-boundary-measure}, we discuss the driving measure $\mu$ of the Loewner equation.
-In particular, from that point forward we consider a parameter $\xi >0$ such that $\mu = e^{-\xi h}$.
-The goal of the rest of the section is to write a more transparent invariance equation associated with the stationary process \eqref{eq:beta/=0} and to find an explicit invariant boundary measure $\rho(dh)$ associated with \eqref{eq:beta=0}.
+In particular, from that point forward we consider a parameter $\xi >0$ and the GMC $\mu = e^{-\xi h}$.
+The goal of the rest of the section is to write a more transparent invariance equation associated with the stationarity \eqref{eq:invariance-general-parameters} and to find an explicit invariant boundary measure $\rho(dh)$ associated with \eqref{eq:beta=0}.
 In \ref{sec:Trace-fields-and-IBP}, we consider a natural family of boundary Gaussian fields and recall their characterizing integration by parts formula.
-In \ref{sec:boundary-localization-kernelV}, we derive a new expression of the generator in which all terms are boundary localized which we use in \ref{sec:invariance-condition} to prove the invariance of a measure on boundary fields $\rho(dh)$ satisfying several conditions.
+In \ref{sec:boundary-localization-kernelV}, we derive a new expression of the generator $\mc{L}_{\alpha, \chi, \beta}$ in which all terms are boundary localized which we use in \ref{sec:invariance-condition} to prove the invariance of a measure on boundary fields $\rho(dh)$ satisfying several conditions.